 You have the right to know how your health information has been shared with others for any purposes that are not routine.

-If you have questions or concerns about the privacy of your personal health information, please call Customer Service (phone numbers are on the cover of this booklet).
+If you have questions or concerns about the privacy of your personal health information, please call Member Services (phone numbers are on the cover of this booklet and the bottom of this page).